apache/struts-site/source/core-developers/file-upload.md

 ```

 This options prevents attacks, which consists of multiple large objects in the multipart request.
 Such attack can exhaust
 the available memory and finally produce `OutOfMemoryException`.
-If the limit is too low you can increase it but defining
+If the limit is too low you can increase it by defining
 the following constant in `struts.xml`:

 ```xml